enjaysea/cm1_docker/README.md

 ## CM1 Docker image
 This is George Bryan's **CM1 Numerical Model, Release 20.3  (cm1r20.3)  25 June 2021**  based on a Centos 7 (Linux) image.
 The container opens with  **CM1** already built and installed.
 But the source and all necessary packages are also included so it can be rebuilt as necessary.

-Since the output data can become very sizable and would be lost if the container is stopped, it should be diverted to a location on your local file system.
-This is optional but highly recommended.
-The alternative is to copy the data to your system after it's been written.
-However, you'd then have two copies of the data until the container was stopped and its volume purged with the Docker prune command.

-If you run this container on a Windows 10 system, the second option may be your only choice, unless some clever person can answer the dilemma described below in the **Windows Caveat** discussion.
-Having said that, I run it on Windows myself, but within a WSL Linux shell.
-[WSL is a free built-in virtualization subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for Windows 10.
+In order to prevent losing the output data, when the container is stopped, you should set up a directory on your local filesystem that will be mapped to a directory within the container.
+Anything stored in one directory will be visible in the other.

+Don't manually create your output directory on your local machine.
+Allow the `docker run` command to create it for you.
+Otherwise, you may end up with the folder being owned by `root` and the built-in `wrfuser` unable to write to the directory.

+This seems to happen no matter what on Windows 10, so I suggest you use `WSL`[a free Windows 10 virtualization framework](https://docs.microsoft.com/en-us/windows/wsl/install-win10) instead, since this problem can be prevented when running from a Linux shell.

 ### Building the container
 If you pulled this container directly from [hub.docker.com](https://hub.docker.com/repository/docker/enjaysea/cm1) then you can skip this step and go to the section: **Starting the container**.